SConnolly1886/Gmane/README.md

 analysis.
 With this file, data analysis will be really quick.

 The first, simplest data analysis is to do a "who does the most" and "which organzation does the most"?
-This is done using gbasic.py:
+This is done using gbasic.py:'''

-Mac: python3 gbasic.py
-Win: gbasic.py

 How many to dump?
 5
 Loaded messages= 51330 subjects= 25033 senders= 1584